MarkBiesheuvel/optimizely-labs/wx2/README.md

     - Name: Your prefix followed by ` - Product listing`
     - Editor URL: `https://d2rd6osytpi57k.cloudfront.net/index.html`
     - Description: "Product listing page (PLP)"
-1. Keep the "Page Settings" as-is and add the follow url in the field in "URL matches these URL(s):" section
+1. Keep the "Page Settings" as-is and add the following value in the field in "URL matches these URL(s):" section
     - `https://d2rd6osytpi57k.cloudfront.net/index.html`
 1. Click on the `Add Condition` dropdown and select `JavaScript Condition`
 1. Remove everything from the "Custom Code" field